OpenWork-NZ/mdwg/docs/_defs/SpatialReferenceSystem.md

 ## Recommendations

 Therefore - To ensure the usability of your spatial resource, it is important to include the Spatial Reference System used by this resource in its metadata.
 Doing so will allow the proper use and analysis to occur.

 At a minimum the reference system type, the code and the codespace must be captured.
+In addition the Coordinate Epoch should be captured so changes in coordinate positions due to movements in the earth's crust can be accounted for.
+Until ISO 19115-1 support the capture of Coordinate Epoch directly, the creation of a separate instance of MD_Reference system should be created of type *temporal* with the decimal year to at least to places of the coordinate epoch as *code* and "Coordinate Epoch - Horizontal" or "Coordinate Epoch - Vertical" as *description.

 To date the European Petroleum Survey Group (EPSG) holds the most complete and common register of SRS.
 It is recommended that this source be used as codespace (and authority?) for SRS information in the metadata.